KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_russia_the_soul_of_fire_and_snow.md

 darkness into icons,
 tears into prayers.

-And so the Russian soul belongs in your book,
+And so the Russian soul belongs in this book.
-Karl Philipp.

 Because it knows what remembrance means.
 Because it knows that the heart is stronger than any night.